lockdwn20/zfs-integration/README.md

 TODO:
 ZFS Installation

-  -Install from source/repo
+  --Install from source/repo
-  -initial setup
+  --initial setup
-  -pool setup
+  --pool setup

 Integration of ZFS into libvirt

-  -Spec Build
+  --Spec Build

     --Dependencies

-  -Installation
+  --Installation

 Integration of ZFS into OpenNebula

-  -Configuration of ZFS datastore
+  --Configuration of ZFS datastore